The Broadway Performer Who Lost 100 Pounds

-So, next I focused upon learning about whole foods and slowly, gently integrating them into my diet.
-I focus on eating my veggies first and foremost every day, and go from there.
+So next, I focused on learning about whole foods and slowly, gently integrating them into my diet.
+I focus on eating my veggies first and foremost every day and go from there.
 I have a great relationship with food and I love to eat.
 I just eat “real” foods now.

 And I got here slowly, gently, and one small step at a time.
 Now I don’t even think about it.
 It just comes easily with so much practice.

 I have spent the past year traveling from Uganda to Australia to California to speak to audiences about health and regaining it for A Feel Better Life.
 My passion is to help others find their way to moving back into their bodies and really enjoying them for the amazing dwelling places that they are.